feelingofcomputing/website/content/index.md

 <br>

 ## 🚧 We're Renovating

 > The community is getting a new name!
 The original, still widely known name was **Future of Coding**.
-Read about [the motivation](/the-name).
-You'll still see the old name basically everywhere — apologies for the confusion.
+Read [the motivation.](/the-name) You'll still see the old name basically everywhere — apologies for the confusion.
 Bear with us.

 <br>

 ### Community

 We share ideas, prototypes, weekly videos, and inspirational links, with a friendly tone and an inclusive [code of conduct](https://github.com/feelingofcomputing/code-of-conduct).
 You are heartily encouraged to [join](/community).

 <br>